 Order EA-13-109 (Reference 1.12) is only applicable to operating boiling-water reactors with Mark I and Mark II containments.
-Because the reactors at Surry are pressurized water reactors with large, dry containments, this order is not applicable to Surry.
+Because the reactor at Callaway is a pressurized water reactor with a large, dry, ambient-pressure containment, this order is not applicable to Callaway.